White House says more classified documents found at Biden home

 “This is what occurred in Wilmington on Wednesday when the President’s personal attorneys discovered one document with a classified marking consisting of one page in a room adjacent to the garage.
 At that point, the President’s personal attorneys stopped searching the immediate area where the document was found”.

-Mr Sauber added the “next step” in the process which he described as being “coordinated” with the Justice Department was to have department officials take possession of the initial document.
+Mr Sauber added the “next step” in the process, which he described as being “coordinated” with the Justice Department, was to have department officials take possession of the initial document.

 He said he travelled to Wilmington to “facilitate” providing the first document to the DOJ because he holds an appropriate security clearance.